osm-search/Nominatim/docs/admin/Import.md

     cd $PROJECT_DIR
     wget https://qrank.wmcloud.org/download/osmviews.tiff

-The file is about 380MB and adds around 4GB to the Nominatim database.
-Importing OSM views into Nominatim takes a little over 3 hours.
+The file is about 380MB in which zoom level 15 GeoTIFF is extracted and imported which adds 74MB to Nominatim's database.
+Importing OSM views data into Nominatim takes around 8 minutes.

 !!! warning
     Importing OSM views is currently an experimental feature.
 OSM views data are